West Marin Area Drought FAQs

 - How can I figure out how much water I use and how much water I am saving?

 Visit https://nmwd.com/account/watersmart/ to access the WaterSmart portal.
 This portal for West Marin customers can give you historical billing water data for comparison purposes.

 The District is continuing to offer a pilot program for the shared cost purchase and use of a water monitoring and leak detection device called Flume.
 These devices attach to your meter and relay real time water use data and leak alerts through your Wi-Fi.
 If you are interested in participating, please email your contact information and service address to email@example.com, and staff can provide you with the website link for the shared cost purchase.

 - How do I cut back my water use if I’m already efficient with my water use?

 The request for a 25% reduction in water use is a collective, community-wide, target and not necessarily an individual target.
 The only time the 25% reduction would be examined on an individual customer basis is if you have overhead spray irrigation and are identified as violating one of the other prohibited water uses.
 If you were not meeting the 25% reduction at that time, the District would work cooperatively with you to make further adjustments.

 - How will the drought surcharge affect my water bill?

-For residential customers, the drought surcharge will only apply when water use is above 200 gallons per day average in a billing period.
+For customers in the West Marin Service Area, the drought surcharge is not in effect at this time.
+In 2021, for residential customers, the drought surcharge applied when water use was above 200 gallons per day average in a billing period.
 For example, if the billing period is 60 days, you would not be assessed the drought surcharge for the first 12,000 gallons (60 days x 200 gallons per day).
 Only water use above that 200 gallons per day average will be billed the $2.50 per 1,000 gallons.
-The drought surcharge is applicable to all water use for non-residential customers.
+The drought surcharge was applicable to all water use for non-residential customers in 2021.

 - What mandatory water use restrictions are in place?